A Luxurious Desire: Ancient Near Eastern Ivory Carvings

 Ancient Assyrian Empire

-Since the majority of Near Eastern ivory carvings where discovered at ancient Assyrian sites, here is a brief history of the Assyrian Empire.
+Since the majority of Near Eastern ivory carvings were discovered at ancient Assyrian sites, here is a brief history of the Assyrian Empire.
 Assyria was a kingdom located in northern Mesopotamia where the Tigris and Euphrates rivers flowed.
 The ancient kingdom spanned over four present-day countries: northern Iraq, southeastern Turkey, western Syria, and Iran.

 The Assyrian Empire was extremely powerful and controlled a vast area that stretched all the way to the Mediterranean.
 The Assyrians had a reputation for being great warriors; they were the first to use chariots and were fiercely intimidating with their deadly, iron weapons.
 Their greatest cities were Ashur, Nineveh, and Nimrud.
 Ashur was their first capital city and also the name of their most important God.

 The Neo-Assyrian Period was the last great era the Assyrians ruled.
-It was during this period that many of the exceptional ivory carvings were created between the 9th-7th century BCE.
+It was during this period that many of the exceptional ivory carvings were created between the 9th-7th centuries BCE.
 It was also during this time that the Assyrians re-expanded their empire and controlled the greatest amount of land throughout their entire history.

-Near Eastern Ivory Carving Traditions
+Ivory Carving Traditions

 Most of the ivory carvings discovered at ancient Assyrian sites were carved from elephant tusks sourced from Syrian elephants until the animal became extinct sometime between the 8th and 7th century BCE.
 Ivory was then imported from Egypt and other parts of Africa.

 Assyrian ivory artisans employed a range of techniques.
-One in particular was the use of silhouette figures incised onto thin pieces of ivory.
+One, in particular, was the use of silhouette figures incised onto thin pieces of ivory.
 They carved two-dimensional, flat images that were less extravagant than artisans from other regions.
 Assyrian ivory carvings were stylistic, decorative, and figurative.
-They were known for their low relief modeled narrative scenes and animal friezes with openwork panels.
+They were known for their low-relief modeled narrative scenes and animal friezes with openwork panels.

-North/South Syrian and Intermediate Ivory Carvings
+Syrian and Intermediate Ivory Carvings

 North Syrian ivory artisans carved in a high relief style and opted for more round-faced figures with gigantic eyes and their hair in ringlets.
 They often portrayed contest scenes and were more influenced by the Phoenician style rather than the Egyptian.
 The South Syrian/Intermediate artisans are considered by some scholars to be a hybrid of North Syrian and Phoenician styles.